syscoin-core/syscoincore.org/_posts/en/posts/2016-06-08-version-bits-miners.md

 categories: [FAQ, mining]
 tags: [soft fork, soft forks, bip9, version bits, mining]
 version: 1
-excerpt: The "version bits" BIP9 system is a way to introduce backward compatible rule changes to the Bitcoin consensus rules, known as a soft fork.
+excerpt: The "version bits" BIP9 system is a way to introduce backward compatible rule changes to the Syscoin consensus rules, known as a soft fork.
 ---
 {% include toc.html %}

 ## What is _version bits_ BIP9?

-The _version bits_ [BIP9][] system is a way to introduce backward compatible rule changes to the Bitcoin consensus rules, known as a soft fork.
+The _version bits_ [BIP9][] system is a way to introduce backward compatible rule changes to the Syscoin consensus rules, known as a soft fork.

 _version bits_ allows miners to signal that they can validate the soft fork rules.
 It also allows for up to 29 soft forks to be proposed concurrently.